sidbannet/PODS-digital-filter/README.md

 python digitalfilters.py -n 5
 ```

-Which will create 5 snapshots of a turbulent flow field and generate the PODFS model of it.
-You can view the resultin mean field using ParaView which is generated in:
+which will create 5 snapshots of a turbulent flow field and generate the PODFS model of it.
+You can view the resulting mean field using ParaView which is generated in:

 ```